dixahq/dixa-messenger-react-native-demo/README.md

 6. In Xcode, add a package dependency to your project using the URL https://github.com/dixahq/ios-messenger with the Swift Package Manager.
 For guidance, refer to [Managing Package Dependencies with Swift Package Manager in Xcode](https://alexandersandberg.com/articles/managing-package-dependencies-with-swift-package-manager-in-xcode/).

-7. For iOS make sure to provide a Messenger token to `AppDelegate.mm` [`configureWithMessengerToken: @"<YOUR_DIXA_MESSENGER_TOKEN>"`](./ios/DixaMessengerDemo/AppDelegate.mm#L62).

 7. Configure the Dixa SDK in the `didFinishLaunchingWithOptions` method of your AppDelegate class.
-See [AppDelegate.mm](./ios/DixaMessengerDemo/AppDelegate.mm#L62) for more details.
+See [AppDelegate.mm](./ios/DixaMessengerDemoApp/AppDelegate.mm#L14) for more details.

     ```swift
     [Messenger
         configureWithMessengerToken: @"<YOUR_DIXA_MESSENGER_TOKEN>"
         logLevel:3
-        pushEnvironment:1
     ];
     ```